ecmwf/pdbufr/docs/read_bufr.rst

     .. warning::

         Messages/subsets in a BUFR file can have a different set of BUFR keys.
-When a new message/subset is processed :func:`read_bufr` adds it to the resulting DataFrame as a new record and columns that are not yet present in the output are automatically appended to the end changing the original order of keys for that message.
+When a new message/subset is processed :func:`read_bufr` adds it to the resulting DataFrame as a new record and columns that are not yet present in the output are automatically appended by Pandas to the end changing the original order of keys for that message.
 When this happens :func:`pdbufr` prints a warning message to the stdout
         (see the example below or the :ref:`/examples/flat_dump.ipynb` notebook for details).

     **Example**